Why You Should Replace Your Metal Fuel Tank With a Polyethylene Tank

 For replacing a fuel tank on a truck of this size, you should ideally have access to a lift, and not merely a jack stand.
 Beyond this, the tools required for the job can be found in any home mechanic’s garage.

-Raybuck’s tanks are compatible with the factory sending units in the Ford tanks, so you should be able to remove the sending unit from the old tank and install it in your polyethylene tank.
+Raybuck’s tanks are compatible with the factory sending units in the Ford tanks (as well as with most other factory sending units in other truck models), so you should be able to remove the sending unit from the old tank and install it in your polyethylene tank.
 However, given the nature of the issue, it would be wise to inspect the sending unit for any signs of debris or clogging.
 Raybuck does offer OEM-spec sending units that you can use to replace the factory unit and give your fuel system a clean start.

 If you have any questions about the process, numerous guides and resources exist both on the Internet and at your local garage.
 The Raybuck team is also happy to help answer your questions and explain the process.